DmitriiGurev/ComputationalMathematics/Diffusion 2D/README.md

 # Diffusion 2D

-Solving the 2D diffusion equation with Neumann boundary conditions using the implicit Finite Difference method.
+A code for solving the 2D diffusion equation with Neumann boundary conditions using the Implicit Finite Difference method.